phipsgabler/probability-ir/README.md

 Another part, altough minor, is to make sure the "write once" semantics: random variables aren't variables that can be "written to" -- they are definitions.
 But that should be easier: SSA form is write-once already, in a sense; and a solution based on (co-)pattern matching is also intrinsically not based on memory locations, but unification.

+Maybe it will be necessary (or just useful?) to classify names into "static" and "dynamic" ones.
+A static name is one that contains only constants.
+This can change after partial evaluation: for example, a loop depending on the size of the observed values might become unrolled into a sequence of known size of tildes.
+On the other hand, if the loop remains, it must depend on a random variable dependent on the input, and it's body dynamic.
+Similar for probabilistic `if`s.
+This classification gives a clear definition of dynamicity of (parts of) models: a model is static, if all variables within it are static.

+Maybe there is a way to subsume or interpret models as distributions

 # Interpretation in Julia IR

 ## Model compilation as partial specialization

 The next step is to perform the interpretation as partial evaluation given the observed data and the sampling algorithm, Mjolnir-style.
 Then you can "lower" the abstract probabilistic model to concrete Julia IR "optimized" for that specific inference.
 If we go back to the above example, supposedly, `N`, the size of `x`, depends on the size of the input.
 So if we partially evaluate the IR on constant input,  the loop vanishes and a series of `x[1] = ...; ...; x[N] = ...` remains.
 In that case, “shape” inference should be easy.

+Ideally, the "compilation step" is a function from a model, an evaluator, and a query to something executable.
+Alternative (although probably less efficient or more complicated), from model + evalator to (query -> executable).

 ## Correspondence with Julia surface syntax